TarikToha/SnapStory/README.md

-# 📷 Snaps to Visual Narratives
+# Snaps to Visual Narratives

 ![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)

-This Android app transforms a captured photo into a short story and visualizes each sentence as an AI-generated scene using the Gemini multimodal API.
-It was showcased during the UNC Computer Science 60th Anniversary Open House, held at Sitterson Hall on April 12, 2025.
+Snaps to Visual Narratives is an Android app that turns photos into illustrated stories.
+It uses Google’s Gemini API to generate a short story from an image and visualizes each sentence with AI-generated scenes.
+The app was showcased at the UNC Computer Science 60th Anniversary Open House on April 12, 2025.

 ---